madydady/testworks/iwine_api.md

 ### GET-request

-GET-request to the 'temperature' endpoint returns current temperature of wine in the decanter.
+GET-request to the *temperature* endpoint returns current temperature of wine in the decanter.

 URL: http://192.168.1.1:8080/service/temperature